mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 intelligence and fierce loyalty, human handlers frequently become quite attached to their charges.
 Bloodvarks are oviparous and bisexual.
-The female digs a den in soft earth under a fallen tree or large boulder, buries two or three 15 centimetres eggs under loosely packed soil and lays over them until they hatch.
+The female digs a den in soft earth under a fallen tree or large boulder, buries two or three 15 centimeters eggs under loosely packed soil and lays over them until they hatch.
 The young dig themselves out and cling to the mother’s abdominal hair, where they hang and nurse for about 5 months.